oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

  1. Determine if Key Binding is to be checked according to the Verifier's policy for the use case at hand.
 This decision MUST NOT be based on whether a Key Binding JWT is provided by the Holder or not.
-Refer to (#key_binding_security) for details.
+Refer to (#binding_security) for details.
  2. Separate the Presentation into the SD-JWT, the Disclosures (if any), and the Key Binding JWT (if provided).
  3. Validate the SD-JWT: